Display JSON data in HTML table using JavaScript

 Introduction

-Hello everyone, in this article we are going to fetch data from a JSON file, and we are going to display them in an HTML table with JavaScript.
-Let me quick explain what we are going to do.
+Hello everyone, in this article, we will fetch data from a JSON file and display them in an HTML table using JavaScript.
+Let me quickly explain what we are going to do.

-We have some products stored in a JSON file.
-We are going to use the Fetch API to get those products from the JSON file.
-And we are going to put them in an HTML table.
-It's simple and easy.
+We have some products stored in a JSON file, and we will use the Fetch API to retrieve them and display them in an HTML table.
+It's a simple and easy task.

 Project folder